timobaumann/beaqlejs/README.md

                                      //     AB range slider "EnableOnlineSubmission": false,   // <=  Enable transmission of JSON encoded
+                                     //     results to a web service "UploadIntermediates": false,      // <=  upload results after every single test or
-                                     //     results to a web service "BeaqleServiceURL": "",            // <=  URL of the web service "SupervisorContact": "",           // <=  Email address of supervisor to contact for
+                                     //     only once all tests have been taken "BeaqleServiceURL": "",            // <=  URL of the web service "SupervisorContact": "",           // <=  Email address of supervisor to contact for
                                      //     help or for submission of results by email